 Claims for wrongful termination, discrimination, harassment, labor law violations, or ERISA-based claims are not covered by the standard D&O policy alone.
 Those are, like others on this list of exclusions, meant to be covered by other types of policies.

 Talk to an Insurance Coverage Lawyer in Dallas-Fort Worth

-If you are an individual officer or director with D&O coverage (or a company who may be required to provide them indemnification otherwise) who is facing a civil lawsuit from shareholders, distributors, vendors, a purchaser, or creditor, and your insurance carrier is denying rights to which you are entitled, then contact Wright Commercial Litigation for a free evaluation of your policy and consultation to determine whether it is a coverage matter that the firm may be able to help with on a contingency basis.
+If you are an individual officer or director with D&O coverage (or a company who may be required to provide them indemnification otherwise) who is facing a civil lawsuit from shareholders, distributors, vendors, a purchaser, or creditor, and your insurance carrier is denying rights to which you are entitled, then contact Wright Commercial Litigation for an initial evaluation of your policy and consultation to determine whether it is a coverage matter that the firm may be able to help with on a contingency or hybrid fee basis.